 The Physical Bodies of a Buddha

 A Buddha’s omniscient mind pervades all knowable objects and, from an anuttarayoga tantra point of view, is purely a subtlest clear light level of mind.
 Since a Buddha’s subtlest wind and subtlest clear light mind have the same essential nature (ngo-bo gcig), a Buddha’s subtlest wind also pervades all phenomena – for example, all phenomena that are forms of physical phenomena (gzugs, Skt, rupa, form).
 This is similar to space (nam-mkha’) pervading all forms of physical phenomena.
-Taking the four elements – earth, water, fire, and wind – of some form of physical phenomena, such as the table, as a basis for imputation (gdags-gzhi), we can impute not only space on that basis, but also the person (gang-zag) of a Buddha.
+Taking the four elements – earth, water, fire, and wind – of some form of physical phenomena, such as the table, as a basis for imputation (gdags-gzhi), not only is space a valid imputation on that basis, but also the person (gang-zag) of a Buddha.

-But since the referent object of the labeling (btags-chos) and the basis for imputation are not the same, then just as the table is not the space of the table, so too the Buddha that we meditate on as being imputed on the basis of the table is not the table.
-Thus, we can meditate on the Buddha as being imputed on everything and everywhere, but that does not make Buddha identical to the universe or Buddha as being the size of the universe.
+But since the referent object of the labeling (btags-chos) and the basis for imputation are not the same, then just as the table is not the space of the table, so too the Buddha that we meditate on as being an imputation on the basis of the table is not the table.
+Thus, we can meditate on the Buddha as being an imputation on everything and everywhere, but that does not make Buddha identical to the universe or Buddha as being the size of the universe.
 Thus, the Buddhist assertion of a Buddha’s omniscient mind pervading the universe is not equivalent to the non-Buddhist Samkhya and Vaisheshika assertions of persons (skyes-bu, Skt. purusha) or “souls” (bdag, Skt. atman; selves) pervading the universe and being static, partless, and existing independently of a body or mind.

 A Buddha has untainted aggregates (zag-med-kyi phung-po).
 This means that the four elements of a Buddha’s Corpus of Emanations (sprul-sku, Skt. nirmanakaya, emanation body) are also untainted.
 They do not derive from disturbing emotions and attitudes and thus they are not the four tainted elements of ordinary bodies.
 Since a Buddha only has subtlest-level mind and wind, and these are untainted, then any specific emanation body also has only untainted subtlest four elements.